jopasserat/ShoveRand/README.md

 # Shoverand #

-## *A Pseudo-Random Number Generation library for GPGPU* ##
+## *A Pseudorandom Number Generation library for GPU* ##

-ShoveRand provides implementations of both Pseudo-Random Number Generators (PRNGs) for CUDA-enabled GPUs and also a framework allowing developers to easily add their own PRNGs to ShoveRand.
+ShoveRand provides implementations of both Pseudorandom Number Generators (PRNGs) for CUDA-enabled GPUs and also a framework allowing developers to easily add their own PRNGs to ShoveRand.

 Its API is quite similar to what can be encountered when using high-level CPU languages like C++ or Java.
 Shoverand's main goal is to handle the distribution of stochastic streams automatically without any intervention from the user.